alesti/cluster-in-a-box/hardware.md

 ![odroids](pics/odroids_sm.jpg)

+They lack a BMC (baseboard management controller, ihlo, idrac, you name it)

 First i aimed for arm64 (also known as Raspberry4, but the 8GB RAM version is at 180 € (january 2023), if it is in stock somewhere, and its not possible to add more RAM later.
 If Raspi is an option, you should head over to [Building a